danieltodor/blaze/README.md

 3. Configure\
 Open a new shell instance to see the new prompt.\
-The default prompt is minimalistic.
-It contains only the working directory and the last command`s execution time (if it exceeds the default treshold).\
+The default prompt (1.toml) is built into blaze.
+If you are not happy with it, select another config with the `./copy_config.sh <n>` command.\
-If you want to modify it, check the [configuration](#configuration) section.
+For additional configuration options, check out the [configuration](#configuration) section.

 ## Configuration